Hardev Singh Coonar

-Hardev Singh Coonar FDSRCS England (9 December 1933 - 6 May 2019) was a dental surgeon active in the United Kingdom and India who was a specialist in oral implantology after being trained at the Branemark Clinic in Gothenburg, Sweden.
+Hardev Singh Coonar (9 December 1933 – 6 May 2019) was a dental surgeon active in the United Kingdom and India who was a specialist in oral implantology after being trained at the Branemark Clinic in Gothenburg, Sweden.

 He co-founded a charitable dental and pain clinic in Hansali, Punjab, India, supported by both the Rotary International and local Gurudwara.

 Early life and education

 Hardev Singh Coonar was born on 9 December 1933 at Chakrata, to Dr Major Shamsher Singh and Sardarni Partap Kaur.
 He was the younger brother of Pritam Singh, Sukhdev Singh and sister Pritam Kaur.
 His family background was one of military and farming.

 Circumstances during the Second World War meant that Coonar changed schools several times.
 In 1949, he matriculated from Victoria Dalip High School, Solan, now in Himachal Pradesh.
 Subsequently, he attended Government Ripudaman College Nabha, affiliated to Panjab University.
 In 1952, he gained his FSc, a pre-medical examination which allowed him to apply to a dental or medical school.
 His education was supported by his elder brother Pritam Singh.
 Many years later, following Pritam Singh's death, Coonar stated "though my elder brother, he has been my father for 79 years."